vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 **Layer 3/4 (IP-Based) Blocking:**

-Egress traffic from infrastructure management subnets should always be blocked unless it is to a known service.
+Block all egress from infrastructure management subnets except traffic to known services.
 Blocking specific DNS resolvers is not sufficient, as attackers can deploy DoH resolvers on any cloud IP.

 **Hardcoded C2 IP Fallback**: Newer BRICKSTORM samples include hardcoded C2 IP addresses as a fallback when DoH resolution is blocked.
 Blocking DoH alone is not sufficient.
 Egress allowlisting for management infrastructure (VMware ESX, vCenter, VCF Automation Orchestrator) is the recommended control: define explicit permitted destinations for outbound traffic and alert on anything outside the allowlist.